 We don’t recommend using aluminum foil, a soda can, or a window screen as a makeshift pipe screen, as these are often coated with materials that are hazardous to inhale.

-For everybody first learning how to smoke a pipe, there are a few pieces of etiquette to follow that will help ensure you have the best possible experience.
-When engaging in a smoking session with others, make sure that you pack a bowl that’s proportional to the size of your smoking circle.
+We all started somewhere, so for everybody first learning how to smoke a pipe, there are a few pieces of etiquette to follow to ensure you have the best possible experience.
+When engaging in a smoking session with others, make sure you pack a bowl that’s proportional to the size of the number of people in your smoking circle.

 Traditionally, the provider of the cannabis will determine who gets to light the first hit.
 To make sure everyone gets the same experience, make sure to corner your bowl by only lighting a fraction of the visible cannabis.
 This lets everyone get the same great flavor without leaving an ashy hit for somebody at the end.

 With these tips in mind, smoking a bowl should be a walk in the park.
 Always remember to use proper etiquette when packing a bowl for friends, and make sure you are consuming cannabis in a safe and legal place.
-Otherwise, pack a fat one, call some friends, and have at it!
+Pack a fat one, call some friends, and have at it!